Alexdruso/API-project/README.md

 - delent "<ent_name>", which deletes <ent_name> from the monitored entities and also deletes all the relationships in which it is involved;

-- report, whih prints on screen iteratively the name of the type of relationship, the entities with the highest incoming relationships of that type and the number of the maximum incoming relationships;
+- report, which prints on screen iteratively the name of the type of relationship, the entities with the highest incoming relationships of that type and the number of the maximum incoming relationships;

 - end, which terminates the program.